Freddie Mercury: Sexual orientation

 While some commentators said Mercury hid his sexual orientation from the public, others said he was "openly gay".
 In December 1974, when asked directly, "So how about being bent?" by the New Musical Express, Mercury replied, "You're a crafty cow.
 Let's put it this way: there were times when I was young and green.
 It's a thing schoolboys go through.
 I've had my share of schoolboy pranks.
 I'm not going to elaborate further."
 Homosexual acts between adult males over the age of 21 had been decriminalised in the United Kingdom in 1967, seven years earlier.
 During public events in the 1980s, Mercury often kept a distance from his partner, Jim Hutton.

+According to an obituary, Mercury was a "self-confessed bisexual".
+American magazine The Advocate wrote in May 2018, "Closeted throughout his life, Mercury, who was bisexual, engaged in affairs with men but referred to a woman he loved in his youth, Mary Austin, as 'the love of his life,' according to the biography Somebody to Love: The Life, Death, and Legacy of Freddie Mercury."

 Mercury's flamboyant stage performances sometimes led journalists to allude to his sexuality.
 Dave Dickson, reviewing Queen's performance at Wembley Arena in 1984 for Kerrang!, noted Mercury's "camp" addresses to the audience and even described him as a "posing, pouting, posturing tart".
 In 1992, John Marshall of Gay Times opined: "[Mercury] was a 'scene-queen,' not afraid to publicly express his gayness, but unwilling to analyse or justify his 'lifestyle' ...
 It was as if Freddie Mercury was saying to the world, 'I am what I am.
 So what?'
 And that in itself for some was a statement."
 In an article for AfterElton, Robert Urban said: "Mercury did not ally himself to 'political outness,' or to LGBTQ causes."

-Some believe Mercury was bisexual; for example, regarding the creation of Celebrate Bisexuality Day, Wendy Curry said: "We were sitting around at one of the annual bi conventions, venting and someone – I think it was Gigi – said we should have a party.
+The creation of Celebrate Bisexuality Day was in part inspired by Mercury.
+American activist Wendy Curry said: "We were sitting around at one of the annual bi conventions, venting and someone – I think it was Gigi – said we should have a party.
 We all loved the great bisexual, Freddie Mercury.
 His birthday was in September, so why not Sept?
 We wanted a weekend day to ensure the most people would do something.
 Gigi's birthday was September 23rd.
 It fell on a weekend day, so, poof!
 We had a day."
-The Advocate said in May 2018, "Closeted throughout his life, Mercury, who was bisexual, engaged in affairs with men but referred to a woman he loved in his youth, Mary Austin, as 'the love of his life,' according to the biography Somebody to Love: The Life, Death, and Legacy of Freddie Mercury."
-Additionally, according to an obituary Mercury was a "self-confessed bisexual".

 The 2018 biopic of Mercury, Bohemian Rhapsody, received criticism for its portrayal of Mercury's sexuality, which was described as "sterilized" and "confused", and was even accused of being "dangerous".